jjmchew/jjmchew.github.io/JS211/ruby_v_js.md

   - `if` doesn't create a new scope
   - uses lexical scoping
   - has a 'main' scope
+  - methods create a new scope (can't access outside variables without explicitly passing them in)
 - JS:
   - `if` creates blocks
   - not all things between `{}` are blocks, technically functions are not, but can be thought of as blocks
   - `let foo = { bar: 42 }` is NOT a block (object)
   - uses lexical scoping
   - has a 'global scope' (but no global object when code is run from a file - this code is wrapped in a function)
+  - functions do not create a new scope (CAN access outside variables without explicitly passing them in)

 ## if
 - Ruby: